-- 1. try_i is called always before the first step of the implementation of op_m is executed (i.e., just after op_m is invoked), and possibly many times while op_m is being executed, - 2. $resign_i$ is called only immediately after the last step of the implementation of op_m is executed (i.e., just before the result of op_m is returned), - 3.
-If process p_i is correct but never returns from operation op_m (i.e., the implementation of the operation is executed infinitely long), then p_i calls try_i infinitely many times.
+- 1. try_i is called always before the first step of the implementation of op_m is executed (i.e., just after op_m is invoked), and possibly many times while op_m is being executed, (You may stop the implementation of op_m at some point, call try_i , and later resume op_m at the same point.) - 2. $resign_i$ is called only immediately after the last step of the implementation of op_m is executed (i.e., just before the result of op_m is returned), - 3.
+If process p_i is correct but does not return from operation op_m (i.e., the implementation of the operation keeps executing), then p_i keeps calling try_i many times.
+(The number of times should be finite as the problem asks you for a wait-free algorithm.
+However, the number is unbounded as the failure detector introduced below only guarantees some property after some unknown time.)